russey/interactive_vis/README.md

 Welcome to the Interactive Visualisation workshop presented at the RSS International Conference 2021.
-If you would like to follow along with the workshop or explore the examples afterwards, you will require the dependencies listed below.
+If you would like to follow along with the workshop or explore the examples afterwards, you will require the installations listed below.

 ## Requirements